Noel Scarlett

-Noel Scarlett (born January 21, 1974 – September 1, 2021) was an American professional football defensive tackle in the National Football League for the New England Patriots, Kansas City Chiefs and Dallas Cowboys.
+Noel Scarlett (born January 21, 1974 – September 1, 2021) was an American professional football defensive tackle in the National Football League (NFL) for the New England Patriots, Kansas City Chiefs and Dallas Cowboys.
 He also was a member of the Scottish Claymores in NFL Europe.
 He played college football at Langston University.

-Early years
+Early life and college

 Scarlett attended Elbert County High School, where he was a two-way lineman.
 As a junior, he received All-area and Atlanta Journal-Constitution Super Senior honors.
 As a senior, he didn't play football because of trouble with the law.

 He worked for 2 years in a produce plant making his way up to a supervisor's role, before accepting a football scholarship from NAIA Langston University.
 As a sophomore he was named a starter at defensive tackle, tallying 40 tackles (6 for loss) and 2 sacks.
 As a junior, he posted 40 tackles and 6 sacks.

 As a senior, he led the team with a career-high 9.5 sacks and 9 tackles for loss.
 He had 3 sacks against Oklahoma Panhandle State University.
 He finished his college career with 120 tackles (93 solo), 19 tackles for loss and 17.5 sacks.